$15,000 Bean Lockyer Ticehurst Award for Excellence in Regional Journalism

 The LGAQ commemorates them each year with this award for excellence in regional journalism and to encourage other journalists to adopt the doggedness and professionalism for which they were known.

-2017 will be the Award’s sixth year dedicated to showcasing excellence in reporting in regional Queensland.
+2018 will be the Award’s seventh year dedicated to showcasing excellence in reporting in regional Queensland.

 The award is aimed at highlighting the importance of rigorous reporting and analysis of government business decisions affecting Queensland communities.